-The amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consist of an amount due from the Florida Department of Education funds for FEFP funds and Title I. These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts is accrued.
+The amounts Due From Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consist of amounts due from the Osceola County District School Board for FEFP funds, capital outlay and Title I. These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts is accrued.